multycloud/multy-docs/blog/2022-07-05-benefits-multi-cloud/index.md

 ### Costs & Credits

 With multi-cloud, you can have the option of running your workloads where it's more cost-optimal to do so.
 Depending on your particular needs, running on one cloud provider versus another can make a big difference in terms of costs to your organization.
 For example, AWS is notoriously more expensive than Azure for data intensive applications.
-The same happens when running Windows Server and SQL Server on AWS, which can be up to 5 times more expensive than Azure [source](https://multy.dev).
+The same happens when running Windows Server and SQL Server on AWS, which can be [up to 5 times more expensive than Azure](https://azure.microsoft.com/en-us/overview/azure-vs-aws/).

 ### Business and Compliance Requirements